-One aspect that I really appreciate about Scottrade is its branch network, which boasts over 500 branch locations nationwide that you can visit to get your account serviced or simply speak with a representative face to face.
-For a more in-depth review, read my Scottrade review which provides a fuller look at their offerings.
+One aspect that I really appreciate about Scottrade is its branch network, which boasts over 500 locations nationwide that you can visit to get your account serviced or simply speak with a representative face to face.
+For a more in-depth review, read my Scottrade review which provides a comprehensive examination of their offerings.
 If you’re interested in opening an account with Scottrade make sure to check out what promotions they’re running so you can get rewarded for bringing them your business.

-Motif Investing is an alternative online brokerage.
-Instead of buying and selling individual stocks or mutual funds, you set up your own grouping of ETFs which create a “motif” and invest in that for a cost of $9.95 per motif.
+Motif Investing is a quasi robo-advisor.
+Instead of buying and selling individual stocks or mutual funds, you set up your own grouping of ETFs, which create a “motif” and invest in that for a cost of $9.95 per motif.
 What if you don’t know what grouping of funds to select?
-Easy; they have pre-made ones for you to choose from.
-The beauty behind these motifs is they allow you to focus your investing in specific niches or specialized industries that you might not be able to otherwise, or at least as simply.
+Easy; they have over 150 pre-made ones for you to choose from.
+The beauty behind these motifs is that they allow you to focus your investing in specific niches or specialized industries that you might not be able to otherwise, or at least as simply.

 Motif Investing has very straightforward pricing and could be a great way to supplement your investing with a small amount of your portfolio.
 Motif does normally offer different promotions, so make sure to check out my Motif Investing promo code post to see what their current promotions are.
-If Motif sounds like it has an interesting approach, make sure to check out my full Motif Investing review.
+If Motif sounds like it has an interesting approach, make sure to check out my full Motif Investing review for additional details.

 Personal Capital isn’t an online brokerage, but they still very much belong on my list.
-What I like about Personal Capital is they make my life simpler to manage.
-You see, Personal Capital is like Mint with a twist of investing thrown in.
-How Personal Capital works is can you link all of your brokerage accounts, bank accounts, credit cards, etc. to your platform.
+What I like about Personal Capital is their ability to make life simpler to manage.
+You see, Personal Capital is like Mint with a twist of investing thrown in for good measure.
+The platform lets you link all of your brokerage accounts, bank accounts, credit cards, etc. to your Personal Capital account.
 This allows you to view all of your financial accounts in one location.
 You choose which accounts to link, and I use mine strictly for my investments.

 Since I invest with multiple brokerages this makes managing them much simpler.
-Personal Capital has a great tool which analyzes investment expenses, as well as a 401(k) analyzer.
-The best part of Personal Capital…it’s completely free to use.
+Personal Capital has a great tool, which analyzes investment expenses, as well as a 401(k) analyzer.
+The best part of Personal Capital is that it’s completely free to use.
 If you’d like to learn more, check out my Personal Capital review to see how I use them to make my financial life simpler to manage.